• Skip to primary navigation

 Sweet vs savory breakfast

-I have noticed that every time I have a sweet breakfast like cereal or some cake, my day would be a sweet craving rollercoaster.
+I have noticed that whenever I have a sweet breakfast like cereal or some cake, my day is a sweet craving rollercoaster.

-This is probably one reason I naturally avoid starting my day in a sweet way.
+This is probably one reason I naturally avoid sweetly starting my day.
 On a sweet note, yes, but not with a lovely brekkie.

-Well, we do, don’t get me wrong, a pancake, a smoothie, a bowl of cereal every now and then, and that’s absolutely ok.
-I suppose I’m lucky I’m not a sweet tooth person but a savory one.
+Well, we do, don't get me wrong, a pancake, a smoothie, a bowl of cereal now and then, and that's ok.
+I suppose I'm lucky I'm not a sweet tooth person but a savory person.

-Besides, I am kinda hooked on eggs and I love love, love quail eggs, they are such a magnificent ingredient.
+Besides, I am kind of hooked on eggs and I love love, love quail eggs, they are such a magnificent ingredient.

 Quail eggs open sandwich with salmon, spinach and cherry tomatoes.